RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/Gantt Component/how-to-create-and-edit-dependencies-in-a-gantt-chart/how-to-create-and-edit-dependencies-in-a-gantt-chart.md

 - The system will calibrate the type of dependency based on the relationship established
 - You can establish dependencies among any pair including tasks and task parents in the Gantt Chart
 - The Gantt Chart is automatically saved as the dependency is established (does not require saving)
-- RAPID Platform automatically optimises the Gantt Chart based on the nature of dependencies
+- RAPID Platform automatically optimizes the Gantt Chart based on the nature of dependencies

 Please refer to the below GIF for illustration